tdovan/synergy_docker/README.md

 # synergy_docker
-some projects related to HPE Synergy and Docker
+still WIP some projects related to HPE Synergy and Docker